MachineLemonade/docs/v0.10/kubepodoperator.md

     get_logs=True)
 ```

 The KubePodOperator needs to know which namespace to run in and where to look for the config file.
-For Astronomer Cloud, your namespace on Kubernetes will be `astronomer-cloud-deployment_name` (e.g. `astronomer-cloud-frigid-vacuum-0996`)
-For Astronomer Enterprise, this would be be your `base-namespace-deployment` name (e.g. `astronomer-frigid-vacuum-0996`)
+For Astronomer Cloud, your namespace on Kubernetes will be astronomer-deployment_name (e.g. astronomer-frigid-vacuum-0996) For Astronomer Enterprise, this would be be your base-namespace-deployment name (e.g. astro-frigid-vacuum-0996).
+In both cases, the namespace is available in an environment variable as shown above.

 Set the `in_cluster` parameter to `True` in your code.
 This will tell your task to look inside the cluster for the Kubernetes config.
 In this setup, the workers are tied to a role with the right privileges in the cluster.